s2135678/SoftwareDevelopment/UI_design.md

 * Location services are used to determine local clubs/events for the user's communities.

 #### User Interaction
-* ‘Location Sharing’, ‘Privacy’, ‘Text to Speech’ and ‘Closed Captions’ can be switched on/off using toggles
+* ‘Location Sharing’, ‘Privacy’, ‘Text to Speech’ and ‘Closed Captions’ can be switched on/off using toggles.
 * Pop-up confirmation messages are displayed to confirm user’s action.
 * ‘Colour Theme’, ‘Text Size’ and ‘Languages’ options can be expanded and selections can be made using tick boxes.